MyristicaFragrans/PersistentNames/README.md

 * `(Name) Has Arrived!` Will show an incorrect name
 * Some mods may not work out of box
 # Modding API
-Persistant Names aims to work with other mods!
+Persistent Names aims to work with other mods!
 ## Using Mod.Call
 This is probably the easiest.
 Just make sure ```Mod KeepNames = ModLoader.GetMod("KeepNames");``` is somewhere in your context.
 ### Blacklist an NPC
-You can prevent Persistant Names from automatically assigning your name to all new NPCs.
+You can prevent Persistent Names from automatically assigning your name to all new NPCs.
 This does not work dynamically and should be set at load.
 ```cs
 if (KeepNames != null) {
   KeepNames.Call("blacklistNPC", ModContent.NPCType<MyModdedNPC>());